 - caching and other optimizations

-- the art of maximizing the amount of code not written
+- the art of maximizing the amount of code not written and clean code principles

 - knowing when to ask for help